Mariano-Github/Edge-Drivers-Beta/README.md

 # EDGE DRIVERS BETA CREATED OR MODIFIED BY Mariano Colmenarejo

+# WARNING:The Lua code for the drivers in this repository has not been updated for approximately a year.

+# The code is valid as a reference or as an aid for modifying or creating new drivers.
+Drivers generated directly with this code may display errors when packaging the driver or may not work correctly and require several modifications.

+# The packaged drivers, shared, and available on my Edge drivers Shared Channel, work perfectly with the smartthings hub firmware 57.14, although they no longer implement some non-essential features of firmware 56.x and 57.x.

 - Some Drivers created with default libraries smartthings edge and added fingerprint of devices
 - Some Drivers created with default libraries smartthings edge and added custom code funtions or custom profilesCancel changes
 - Some Drivers Modified from original smartthings driver with adding fingerprints or profiles of new devices